aptible/tool-server-openapi-spec/README.md

 {
   "tools": [
     {
-      "description": "Returns the string \"Hello, World!\" when you pass JSON input { \"name\": \"World!\" }.
+      "description": "Returns the string \"Hello, World!\" when you pass JSON input { \"name\": \"World\" }.
 Pass a different name for a different greeting.", "human_description": "Generate a personalized greeting by passing a JSON object with a \"name\" key.", "human_short_title": "Hello World Generator",
       "tool_id": "hello_world"